Faculty Directory - Mallory

 Current Research and Extension Program

 Sustainable Soil and Crop Management: I am interested in the use of organic amendments, such as manure and compost, to supply crop nutrients and improve soil health and productivity.
-My recent research in a collaborative interdisciplinary field study showed that an amended soil management system that enhanced soil quality increased both long-term potato yields and the stability of those yields.
-Further work investigated how improved soil quality affects short- and long-term nitrogen dynamics.
-New research in this area investigates the effects of compost amendment on soil quality, nutrient dynamics, and productivity in organic low-bush blueberry systems.
+Recent work evaluated organic nitrogen sources for small grain production and investigated compost amendment effects on soil quality, nutrient dynamics, and productivity in organic low-bush blueberry systems.

 Erich, M.S., A.F.
 Plante, J.M.
 Fernandez, E.B.
 Mallory, and T. Ohno.
 2012.
 Effects of profile depth and management on the composition of labile and total soil organic matter.
 Soil Science Society of America Journal 76:408-419.